How to set up a subaccount

 5

-In the Name text field, type in the username you want for your subaccount, using only alphanumeric characters.
-Then click submit.
-After you click submit, you should see the username of the subaccount you just created.
+In the Name field, type in the username you want for your subaccount (using only alphanumeric characters) then click submit.
+After you click submit, you should see the username of the subaccount you just created under "Your Subaccounts".

 6

-To log into your newly created subaccount, click the pink login link to the far right of the username you just created.
-This will log you into your new subaccount.
+To log into your newly created subaccount, click the "login" link to the right of the username you just created.
+This will log you directly into the subaccount.

-You can verify that you're logged into your subaccount by locating the ACCOUNT and seeing a multiple-user icon.
+You can verify that you're logged into your subaccount by locating the ACCOUNT menu on the top right, and seeing a multiple-user icon.
 Selecting ACCOUNT will also allow you to see your subaccount username.

 From here, you can largely operate your subaccount as you would your parent Porkbun account.
-You can add a credit card within your subaccount, as explained in this guide: How to add your credit card billing information.
+You can add a new credit card to your subaccount, as explained in this guide: How to add your credit card billing information.

-Your subaccount can be designated "ACH Only" (meaning payment can only occur via bank transfer) so long as your parent account is over 90 days old.
+Your subaccount can be designated "ACH Only" (meaning payment can only occur via bank transfer).
 Keep in mind that designating an account "ACH Only" will disable other payment types for the subaccount.
 For more info, see: How to save even more by paying with ACH Bank Transfers.

 Allow subaccounts to log in directly